 - 2 oz white cheddar shredded (can also use shredded mozzarella)

-- 2 tbsp liquid honey divided in half
+- 2 tablespoon liquid honey divided in half

-- ⅛ tsp red pepper flakes more or less, to taste
+- ⅛ teaspoon red pepper flakes more or less, to taste

 - Melt the butter in a large saucepan on medium low heat WITH the red pepper flakes.
 This allows the butter to be infused with the spice from the flakes.
 Allow to cook for about five minutes, careful not to let it burn.Carefully transfer the melted butter to a small bowl.
 Set aside the pan for the grilled cheese — don't wash it!Use a pastry brush or the back of a spoon to spread the butter on ONE side of BOTH slices of bread (you likely won't use all of this butter*).